-Investment decision making and execution is informed by the NSSF Act, the URBRA Investment Guidelines and the internal Investments Policy.
+Investment decision-making and execution are informed by the NSSF Act, the URBRA Investment Guidelines and the internal Investments Policy.
 The NSSF Act mandates the Board to determine the Fund’s investments, while the Investments Policy provides a guiding framework for investments of the assets within acceptable risk levels.

 The Fund invests mainly in 3 asset classes: Fixed Income, Equities (listed and unlisted), and Real Estate.